rspamd/rspamd/doc/faq.md

 ### How to store passwords securely

-Rspamd can encrypt passwords and store them using [PBKDF2](https://en.wikipedia.org/wiki/PBKDF2).
+Rspamd can encrypt passwords and store them using [PBKDF2](https://en.wikipedia.org/wiki/PBKDF2) or [Catena](https://www.uni-weimar.de/de/medien/professuren/mediensicherheit/research/catena/).
+Catena is used by default since `1.4` as it provides better resistance to brute-force attacks requiring additional memory for computation (memory hard function).
 To use this feature you can use the `rspamadm pw` command as follows:

 ```
 rspamadm pw